-Corn is absolutely one of my favorite vegetables.
-My mom almost always did simple boiled corn on the cob, and I went to town with the butter.
+Corn is one of my favorite vegetables.
+When I was a kid, we usually ate simple boiled corn on the cob.
+And then of course I slathered it with butter.
 Pretty sure I doubled–or tripled–the calorie count, but I didn’t care.
-You can sometimes find corn in the winter, but the best time is always in the summer, when corn is at its peak sweetness.
-I rarely branched out from the boiled corn until a few years ago, when I wanted more options.
+The length of corn season depends on where you live; here in Oklahoma, I can find good corn from April until about Octovber.
+The best time is always in the summer, when corn is at its peak sweetness.
 I used canned corn when I needed just the kernels for recipes, or in the winter when I couldn’t find fresh corn.
 Then I learned how easy it is to cut the kernels from the cob.
-I still keep canned and frozen corn on hand all the time, but there’s just nothing like the taste of fresh, sweet corn.

 I only live about 4 miles from my office, so I go home every day for lunch.
-When I first moved to town, I ate a turkey sandwich almost every day.
-Yes, that’s extremely boring.
-Then for about 3 years I went out to lunch almost every day with friends.
-Not good for my waistline or wallet.
-Now I’m back to eating home every day.
-I make lunch daily–because I don’t like leftovers–and focus on quick and easy meals.
+I’m not a fan of leftovers so I make lunch every day, and focus on quick and easy meals.
 A couple of my favorite lunch dishes are:

 - Tuna Pasta Salad